suncoast-devs/handbook/lessons/cs-loops/lecture.md

 }
 ```

-^ Assumes you are going to loop through the entire array.
+^ Assumes you are going to loop through the entire list.

 <!-- prettier-ignore-end -->